Diddy parties: White Parties

 Between 1998 and 2009, Combs held lavish annual "White Parties" that were known for their high-profile guests and dress code of white clothing.
 Combs has been compared to Jay Gatsby, and said in 2001, "Have I read The Great Gatsby?
 I am the Great Gatsby!"

 1998: Combs hosted the inaugural White Party on Labor Day 1998 with about 1000 guests at his house in East Hampton, New York.
 Paris Hilton described it as iconic, saying "everyone was there".
 Martha Stewart said Combs was "very handsome in white" and described the all-white dress as a "stunning sight".
 Guests who did not wear white were sent home to change.
 Monique P. Yazigi wrote in The New York Times that 1998 would be remembered as the "Summer of Puff Daddy in the Hamptons".

-1999: In 1999, the second annual White Party went was initially denied a permit from the East Hampton board.
+1999: In 1999, the second annual White Party was initially denied a permit from the East Hampton board.
 Combs threatened to sue.
 The board offered permission with certain constraints regarding guests, traffic, and time.
 Among those in attendance were Donald Trump, Chevy Chase and his children, and an uninvited crasher that Combs permitted to stay.

-2000: At the 2000 White Party, NSYNC and Salman Rushdie were among the guests.
+2000: At the 2000 White Party, Brett Ratner, Russell Simmons, Matthew Broderick, Sarah Jessica Parker, NSYNC and Salman Rushdie were among the guests.
 East Hampton required a 9:30 p.m. end time, but police issued a summons at 8:45 p.m. due to noise complaints from Combs' next door neighbor, who said she had a problem with Combs "just about every weekend".